Bytom-Community/Bytom-Tech-Book/Chapter 04.md

 	Data        interface{} `json:"data,omitempty"`
 }

-func NewS\uccessResponse(data interface{}) Response {
+func NewSuccessResponse(data interface{}) Response {
 	return Response{Status: SUCCESS, Data: data}
 }
 ```

-​	`Response` is instantiated by `NewSuccessResponse`, and the HTTP status  code is 200.
+​	A new `Response` object is instantiated by `NewSuccessResponse` method with HTTP status code 200.
 Here is the description:

 * Status: The status string
 * Code: The status code
 * Msg: The status description
 * ErrorDetail: Error message.
-It is null when requesting successfully
+It is null when request is successfully
-* Data: Data to response users.
+* Data: Data response to user's request.

 > NewSuccessResponse实例化Response，并设置HTTP状态码为200。Response结构描述如下：
 >